On an outing to Marina beach, differently abled people get a feel of the waves | Law-Order

 A 200 metre long wooden ramp linking the Marina seashore here with the beach approach road was inaugurated on Tuesday and differently abled men and women, all smiles, visited the beach using the new facility.

-It could not be immediately ascertained if there are proposals to consider making the wooden ramp a permanent feature at the Marina beach and whether such temporary arrangements are being contemplated in other popular beaches of Tamil Nadu.
+Amenities, the ramp and the 'pandal' for the exclusive use of the physically challenged people would be functional till January 3, 2022.

+Nehru, accepting the request of differently abled people and their relatives, advised civic authorities to allow the use of ramp till January 16, 2022.

+Chief Minister M K Stalin tweeted saying a temporary ramp has now been provided (at the Marina beach) and this facility would soon be made permanent. ''This is only a small work.
+But a beginning for a big change,'' he said.
 The harvest festival of 'Pongal' falls on January 14 and people usually crowd beaches on 'Kaanum Pongal,' (January 16), a day after the Pongal celebrations.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)